spotlightpa/poor-richard/content/statecollege/2022-07-14-SPLCOURTORDER14.md

 +++
 arc-id = "NYEAE7XAYRFHBOCZAV2BHDZ52M"
 authors = ["Sarah Rafacz"]
-blurb = "A judge in Centre County has sealed an entire case at the request of Penn State, a rare move that potentially violates the right to open courts guaranteed by the state and U.S. Constitutions." byline = "Sarah Rafacz of Spotlight PA State College" description = "A judge in Centre County has sealed an entire case at the request of Penn State, a rare move that potentially violates the right to open courts guaranteed by the state and U.S. Constitutions." image = "external/3v4gxdwcyd8s92pj3v11pcvee0.jpeg" image-credit = "Abby Drey / Centre Daily Times" image-description = "The Centre County Courthouse on Nov.
+blurb = "A judge in Centre County had sealed an entire case at the request of Penn State, a rare move that potentially violates the right to open courts guaranteed by the state and U.S. Constitutions." byline = "Sarah Rafacz of Spotlight PA State College" description = "A judge in Centre County had sealed an entire case at the request of Penn State, a rare move that potentially violates the right to open courts guaranteed by the state and U.S. Constitutions." image = "external/3v4gxdwcyd8s92pj3v11pcvee0.jpeg" image-credit = "Abby Drey / Centre Daily Times" image-description = "The Centre County Courthouse on Nov.
 1, 2018."